-Aside for affordable housing in Redevelopment Revenue Set schools and special districts) TPAs (including portion for statewide aside 20 percent of their revenue Agencies were required to set towards affordable housing Former Redevelopment from future property tax growth region-wide seven-county Fiscal Disparities Minneapolis-St. Paul adopted a Program (tax-base sharing) in 1971 that pools 40 percent of future revenue increase
+Aside for affordable housing in Redevelopment Revenue Setschools and special districts), TPAs (including portion for variable rates based on sector and firm size, region-wide aside 20 percent of their revenue Agencies were required to set towards affordable housing Former Redevelopment of gross receipts tax, often as a business tax he Bay Area charge some form in a jurisdictions with an existing tax will get a credit exempt from the tax.
+Employers

-Revenue Sharing Contribution 20 percent
+Gross Receipts Tax,

+Almost half the jurisdictions in

+Small businesses would be

+rom future property tax growth, Revenue Sharing Contribution 20 percent region-wide Minneapolis-St. Paul adopted a seven-county Fiscal Disparities Program (tax-base sharing) in 1971 that pools 40 percent of future revenue increase axes.
+Could be linked to "point of Most jurisdiction have local sales egislation.
+Could be folded into a 'mega-measure" that includes funding for transportation sale" and e-commerce statewide